 Key tests: Fisher’s Exact Test, Mann-Whitney U, Wilcoxon signed rank, Kruskal-Wallis, Friedman

 Non-parametric tests do not assume that the data follow a normal distribution.
-They are appropriate when:
+They are appropriate when the dependent variable is ordinal, residuals are non-normally distributed with small samples, or the dependent variable is nominal.

 Non-parametric tests typically work by ranking the data and testing whether the distribution of ranks differs between groups.
-They are more conservative than their parametric equivalents (i.e., they have less statistical power when parametric assumptions are met), but more robust when assumptions are violated.
+They are more conservative than their parametric equivalents when assumptions are met, but more robust when they are violated.

 Fisher’s Exact Test

-Example: Do the adverbs very and truly differ in their preference to co-occur with the adjective cool?
+Example: Do the adverbs very and truly differ in their preference to co-occur with cool?

 Fisher's Exact Test for Count Data